Portaging and lining

 Your footing, where to step, how slippery are the rocks.

-who can grab the canoe or line if it slips
+Who can grab the canoe or the line if it slips?

 Communicate a lot with your partner or group.
 "Think out loud" so that everyone knows what you're doing.